Welcome to our blog at the beginning

 Every time that as an African, I meet and speak with a brother or a sister descendant of slaves, I realize how necessary it is to undertake these actions.

-Haiti.
+A new walk in chains and yokes is scheduled in November this year in Haiti.
 In the mean time we will continue to talk about following our marches in Jamaica.

 Third March: MANDEVILLE.